Microsoft Audits Explained

 Be sure to clearly define the scope of the audit, including which legal entities and territories are covered.

-Taking control over the audit timeline to minimise disruptions to your business operations is crucial.
+Taking control over the Microsoft audit timeline to minimise disruptions to your business operations is crucial.
 Let the auditors know that you may need to rely on external parties, such as outsourcers.
 Keep in mind that there is no requirement for you to adhere to the proposed project plan.

 If you don't have an independent advisor present during the meeting, only provide high-level answers and avoid sharing too much information or submitting any data until an expert has reviewed it.